MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Download the Visual Studio bootstrapper to create the layout

 Download the correct bootstrapper for the edition of Visual Studio you want and copy it into the directory that you want to serve as the layout's repository.
 Once the layout is created, you can then use it to install Visual Studio onto any client machine.
 The bootstrapper is the executable that you use to create, update, and perform other layout operations.
-You must have an internet connection to complete this step.
+You must have an internet connection and administrator permissions to complete this step.

 ::: moniker range="vs-2019"